What guides our standard

 Aims of this standard

-This labour rights standard is intended to help colleagues understand the treatment and working practices they can expect working for Nationwide.
+This labour rights standard is intended to help colleagues understand the treatment and working practices they can expect when working for Nationwide.
 This commitment should be felt and continually developed through our policies, processes and practices, as well as expressed and enhanced through targets and measures.
 As such, the standard should be used as a point of reference in due diligence processes designed to identify, assess, prevent and mitigate people risk, across the organisation.

 Nationwide’s mutual purpose is implicit in its commitment to support and promote the labour rights of our workforce and value chain.